tlau1860/academic-kickstart/content/authors/admin/_index.md

 I am a lecturer (assistant professor) in the [Department of Psychology](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/) at Royal Holloway, University of London.

-Social groups and tribes provide immense benefits (e.g., social belonging) but incur great costs (e.g., intergroup conflict).
-Thus, understanding how social group memberships affect our actions and perception of the world may help us to best harness these two byproducts of social groups.
-Broadly speaking, I am interested in (i) how social group information affects our judgments and choice behavior towards others and (ii) how we understand who is and is not a member of our social groups in the first place (which can in turn affect our behavior towards others).
+Social groups and tribes provide immense benefits but incur great costs.
+Understanding how social group memberships drive actions and perception of the world may help us to best harness these byproducts of social groups.
+Broadly speaking, I am interested in (i) how social group information about others affects our judgments and behaviors and (ii) how we come to infer who is and is not a member of our social groups in the first place, which can in turn affect our predictions about and behavior towards others.
+To answer these questions, I have applied computational models and used functional neuroimaging (fMRI), in-lab, field, and online experiments.